 Bassma is an IFIT Senior Fellow and a member of IFIT’s International Advisory Council.
-She is also an Associate Professor of International Relations at Paris University, currently on leave from her post.
+She is also an Associate Professor of International Relations at Paris University.

 Bassma is a co-founder of the Arab Reform Initiative and its former Executive Director from 2005 to mid-2019.
 She has served as a senior adviser on international cooperation at the French National Research Council (2007-09), Associate Senior Research Fellow at CERI-Sciences Po (2006-07), an adviser to the director of the Académie Diplomatique Internationale (2007-2009) and Senior Visiting Fellow at the Collège de France (2005-06).

 From 1998 to 2005, Bassma was the head of the Governance and International Cooperation program at the Ford Foundation office for the Middle East and North Africa in Cairo where she was in charge of support to research institutions, NGOs, and public agencies in the region.
 From 1981 to 1998, she established and directed the Middle East Program at the Institut Français des Relations Internationales (IFRI) in Paris.
 In 2011-2012, she took a temporary leave from the Arab Reform Initiative to take on a mission as Head of Foreign Relations and spokesperson with the Syrian National Council, the opposition coalition seeking democratic change in Syria.
 She resigned from that role in 2012.
 In 2016, she joined the delegation of the democratic opposition in the Geneva peace talks on Syria and served as a member of the Syrian Constitutional Committee.
 She is also the co-founder of GLOBAL SYRIA, an initiative of the Syrian diaspora to connect and leverage Syrian assets for the benefit of the reconstruction of Syria.